 - Polish your resume or curriculum vitae.

-- To help the Nominating Committee in its review, write an explanation of why you want to run for Council that is up to 700 words long.
+- Write an explanation of why you want to run for Council (maximum 700 words).

-- Also for the Nominating Committee's review, rate yourself on the skills and experiences from 1 to 5 (1 being lowest, 5 being highest).
+- Rate yourself on the Councillor skills and experiences from 1 to 5 (1 being lowest, 5 being highest).

 Nominating Committee Recommendations

-- holding a brief interview with each candidate
+- holds a brief interview with each candidate

-After reviewing all candidates, the Nominating Committee recommends those candidates who meet Council's requirements.
-The Committee evaluates candidates' qualifications, experience, skills, and professional and governance expertise and compares that to the gaps of expertise that will be created by those who will be completing their terms in office.
+- evaluates each candidate's qualifications, experience, skills, and professional and governance expertise and compares it to the gaps of expertise that will be created by those who are completing their terms on Council

 All candidates, including those not recommended by the Nominating Committee, are placed on the ballot.
 The ballot identifies the recommended candidates.